moshix/mvs/README.md

  I  tested in on everything from MVS 3.8 to OS390 all the way to z/OS 1.13 and it works beautifully.
 There is also a version of this volume on 3350 disk image, but OS390 and up don't have support for such old disks anymore.
 Copying stuff over to a 3390 disk isn't trivial because of the blocking required by certain compiler libraries.
 In short, there is a need for this volume.

 3. sort.jcl is a sort job which stresses a Tk4 MVS 3.8 by creating millions of random records and then using IBM Sort to sort them.
+Requires TK4-

 4. The amazing standalone operating system for S/360 from Prof Madnick's seminal book on operating system.
 I also include the assembly output.